Files

 Add a FeatureReader transformer to the canvas and connect it to the CoordinateSystemSetter.
 In the parameters, set the Format to Landsat-8 on AWS, then click on Parameters.

-In the parameters, disable Worldwide Reference System.
-Since we are using a search envelope we don’t need to use the Landsat Worldwide Reference System (WRS), but if you would like to use this filtering feature, see Landsat’s documentation.
+In the parameters, disable the Worldwide Reference System.
+Since we are using a search envelope, we don’t need to use the Landsat Worldwide Reference System (WRS).
+If you would like to use this filtering feature, see Landsat’s documentation.
 Next, set the Maximum Percent Cloud Cover to 60.
 Then expand Schema Attributes and for Additional Attributes to Expose, select fme_basename.
 Click OK once.

 4. Run the Workspace

-Run the workspace with Feature Caching Enabled and view the output of the Preview_Large output port.
+Run the workspace with Feature Caching Enabled, then view the Preview_Large output port.
 Depending on the day, the results may vary for what images you get back.
 You can change the cloud cover tolerance or the date if you are not getting any results.

 5. Test for fme_basename